Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_3_FIRST_PLAYABLE_MATCH.md

 **MovementManager Implementation Requirements:**

 - Create MovementManager class in `src/service/` directory
+- Follow the architectural foundation patterns (IArenaManager, IHero interfaces) where applicable
+- For MVP: Start with simplified arena bounds validation (can be extended to full tile system later)
 - Implement `validateMove(gameState, playerId, direction)` method:
   - Check if it's the player's turn (compare playerId with currentTurn in gameState)
   - Check if player has moves remaining (verify movesRemaining > 0, max 4 per match)
   - Check if movement direction is valid (only "left" or "right" allowed)
   - Check if movement is within arena bounds (hero position + direction is valid)
+    - For MVP: Simple X coordinate bounds check (0 to arena.width)
+    - Future: Use IArenaManager.isWalkable() for tile-based validation
   - Return true if all validations pass, false otherwise
 - Implement `applyMove(gameState, playerId, direction)` method:
   - Update hero position based on direction (increment or decrement X coordinate)
+  - For MVP: Simple X coordinate update (step size configurable)
+  - Future: Use IMovementSystem.update() with full arena/tile integration
   - Decrement moves remaining for the player
   - Update game state with new position and moves count
   - Return updated GameState object
 - Handle edge cases (boundary limits, invalid directions)
+- Design with extensibility in mind: Methods should be structured to support future tile-based movement

 **Backend - Socket.io Handler:**
 **File:** `src/controller/GameEngineController.ts`